Samagra-Development/Samagra-Website/src/pages/project/suposhit-odisha-mission.md

       title: Launch of SUPOSHIT Odisha Mission
       description: SUPOSHIT Odisha Mission (SOM) was launched on November 18th 2025 by the Hon'ble Deputy CM, Smt.
 Pravati Parida
+    - description: SOM dashboards were launched and rolled out to the cadre by the Hon'ble DCM to monitor the mission's progress and enable cascaded reviews
+      title: Launch of SOM Dashboards
+      image: /img/state-ws-kickoff.jpeg
+    - description: SOM state workshops were conducted on January 27th and 28th 2026 to align the state and district leadership on the mission's goals and outcomes.
+      title: State Workshops conducted
+      image: /img/state-ws-pledge.jpeg
 impactSection:
   isVisible: false
   stats: